About ANIMALESQUE

 IMG_6076.jpg

 Striving to work as sustainably as possible is an ever-shifting challenge.
-In order to stay aligned with her values, Sara endeavours to use reclaimed materials, and to source organic fair-trade fabrics directly from the artisanal communities she works with.
+In order to stay aligned with her values, Sara endeavours to use reclaimed materials, and to source organic and fair-trade fabrics directly from the artisanal communities she works with.
 She designs in response to availability, keeping collections small and working outside the constraints and pressures of seasonal production, avoiding the waste, pollution, and drain on resources that too often accompany the textile and fast-fashion industries.
 The result: minimal environmental and social impact, and beautiful, limited-edition pieces rich with artistry and tradition, inviting you to become a part of their evolving story.

 FABRICS